Last edit 1st June 2018 by Jon

 Open Sailwave.
 Open the global options (setup+global options menu).
 Click the Folders tab and point the My template files field to your new folder.
+In later versions, this is pre-configured for you.
 You can either type it in or use the little wave icon to select it.
 Close Sailwave.

 When there is a template of the same file name in the default folder and your own folder, Sailwave uses your version.
 So this template will now be used.
 If your template has a different file name to any of the factory templates, it is added to the publishing list instead of replacing an existing item in the publishing list.